 Program / Department Summary

 Mercy Corps, together with our partners Equal Access International and Tulane University, and with support from regional firm Niyel and Burkina Faso-based Centre pour la Gouvernance Démocratique, form the Sahel Collaboration and Communication Activity (SCC).
-SCC aims to operationalize a collaborative, complexity-aware way of working to harness RISE II, SDP and Bridge investments and complementary donor, community, government and private sector efforts into a cohesive and impactful portfolio.
+SCC will operationalize a collaborative, complexity-aware way of working to harness RISE II, SDP and Bridge investments and complementary donor, community, government, and private sector efforts into a cohesive and impactful portfolio.

 General Position Summary